ddsky/spoonacular-api-clients/typescript/MealPlanningApi.md

 # **connectUser**
 > ConnectUser200Response connectUser(body)

-In order to call user-specific endpoints, you need to connect your app's users to spoonacular users.
+In order to call user-specific endpoints, you need to connect your app\'s users to spoonacular users.

 ### Example